serenity-is/docs/faq/troubleshooting.md

 Your XYZEndpoint.cs also has a *[ServiceAuthorize("SomePermission")]* on it.
 This is to provide a secondary level security.
 Replace permission key with the one on Row.

+## Localization

+** My localizations lost on live site after publishing: **

+The translations you made using translation interface are saved to files under ~/App_Data directory.
+Either copy these files to live server, or move texts in them to relevant files under ~/Scripts/site/texts.

 ___

 ## NuGet Packages and Updates